 Even with plurality, white (-bodied) privilege is still a thing.
 I’m not denying that people inside systems can be of different races and ethnicities and have different experiences from what they deal with in the outside world.
 But we’ve found that we tend to be judged more by “what the body should be” than white-bodied systems do, which is really unfair.
 If you’re from a marginalized group in any way, you’re much more likely to be pigeonholed, I think.
 It’s not even just with plural systems; for example, if you’re Black American and you don’t fit into certain subcultures of the community (like the hip-hop subculture, for example), you’re more likely to get ostracized by your peers for “acting white.” (“You like heavy metal!
 You’re not black!“) But when you do like the things that are often associated with your community, you get told you’re a stereotype and need to think for yourself.
 In racist systems, you can’t win.
 And that apples to “alternative” subcultures like ours, too.

 In addition to the reactions I’ve described, the privilege can manifest in other ways, like stereotyped versions of different racial groups in systems and people not recognizing they’re stereotypes.
 I’m not questioning the validity of cross-ethnic system members, but I am critical of people reinforcing ethnic stereotypes.
-I’ve interacted with black people in white-bodied systems and I don’t think most of them are like that, but it drives me nuts when I see people showing up talking in exaggerated “hood” slang and… seeming really two-dimensional.
-My problem isn’t that those people are black, but they’re expressing their black identity through a bunch of hurtful stereotypes that I consider offensive.
-My blackness (in the Black American sense, I know it’s different for Black British people, West Indians, and other members of the international Black Diaspora) isn’t about using a bunch of “Jive Turkey” slang; it’s about connecting with a specific community of people, going through a shared struggle, finding common cause, and feeling part of a group.
+I’ve interacted with Black people in white-bodied systems and I don’t think most of them are like that, but it drives me nuts when I see people showing up talking in exaggerated “hood” slang and… seeming really two-dimensional.
+(I use African American Vernacular English sometimes, but it’s just me, not some goddamn racist stereotype.)
+My problem isn’t that those people are Black, but they’re expressing their Black identity through a bunch of hurtful stereotypes that I consider offensive.
+My Blackness (in the Black American sense—I know it’s different for Black British people, West Indians, and other members of the international Black Diaspora) isn’t about using a bunch of “Jive Turkey” slang; it’s about connecting with a specific community of people, going through a shared struggle, finding common cause, and feeling part of a group.
 It’s about solidarity, history, and a sense of belongingness.